 By the mid 80's, the success of Alternative Dance bands New Order and Happy Mondays (the former of whom was born from the ashes of Joy Division following Ian Curtis' 1980 suicide) allowed Factory to open to a variety of acts, particularly in the techno and acid house genres.
 It also expanded into Classical Music with the Factory Classical label, which was launched in 1989.

-A sightly inaccurate and somewhat flippiant history of Factory Records was depicted in the 2002 film 24-Hour Party People (FAC 401).
-Another Factory-centric film is Control, the 2007 Ian Curtis Biopic.
+A sightly inaccurate and somewhat flippant history of Factory Records was depicted in the 2002 film 24-Hour Party People (FAC 401).
+Another Factory-centric film is Control, the 2007 Ian Curtis Biopic; no Factory number was assigned to it due to it releasing roughly two months after Wilson's death.

 In 2006, British author/music executive James Nice released Shadowplayers, a documentary film about Factory's history; he turned it into a book in 2010.
 In 2012, Nice revived Factory Benelux, which releases both reissues and new recordings by Factory artists, preserving and extending Factory's legacy into the 21st century.